Braves vs. Twins Player Props Betting Odds

-Carlos Correa and Ronald Acuna Jr. are among the players with prop bets available when the Minnesota Twins and the Atlanta Braves square off at Truist Park on Monday (at 7:20 PM ET).
+Ronald Acuna Jr. and Carlos Correa are among the players with prop bets available when the Atlanta Braves and the Minnesota Twins play at Truist Park on Tuesday (at 7:20 PM ET).

 Bet on this matchup or its props with BetMGM!